 WHEN will every other law firm, business, and government have the kind of data security best practices that you've developed?

 We have no idea.
-But we hope that by following the steps we’ve outlined here, here, and here people will start to realize it’s a worthwhile effort to start doing, like today.
+But we hope that by following the steps we've outlined people will start to realize it's a worthwhile effort to start doing, like today.
 Start now.
 Just like flossing, deploying better data security practices, especially when it comes to giving others your data in the form of a production, will reduce the chance of heart attack and a hacking attack.

 If you liked this post, please share it and help others be better prepared for securely managing production data.
 You might also like our free white paper:

-And if you’re interested in seeing a demo of our digital notification product (called Notices), get in touch with us here or watch the demo below.
+And if you're interested in seeing a demo of our digital notification product (called Notices), get in touch with us anytime.